 Their programs are provided free of charge and are designed to nourish and enrich the lives of the people they serve, allowing them to live at home with dignity and independence.
 To donate, click here.

-Numerous volunteers from The Worship Place are involved in delivering food to recipients in the local community.
+In addition to giving a financial contribution, numerous volunteers from The Worship Place are involved in delivering food to recipients in the local community.

 The Prayer Collective is a ministry that actively seeks out those in need in Georgetown and the surrounding community, such as the homeless, poor, sick, or elderly.
 They serve our neighbors who need help but have fallen between the cracks of existing social programs. (website)

-The Worship Place supports Prayer Collective in various ways, such as providing food to those in the local homeless community on a regular basis.
+In addition to giving a financial contribution, The Worship Place supports Prayer Collective in various ways, such as providing food to those in the local homeless community on a regular basis.

 The Worship Place participates in this organization by providing support for soldiers as they depart Fort Hood for overseas deployment.
 Our team distributes Christian literature, Bibles and offers to pray for the soldiers before they board the plane.